felixop7/felixop7/README.md

 # Daily Quote

-"Technology is anything that wasn’t around when you were born." - Alan Kay
+"Believe you can and you're halfway there." - Theodore Roosevelt

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>